-In real live, many websites place a nofollow attribute to their external links.
+In real life, many websites place a nofollow attribute on their external links.
 So, having all your backlinks as dofollow will look unnatural in the eyes of Google and you may get penalized.
 The same applies if you only have nofollow links pointing to your website.

 For example, the following links will look suspicious:

 Dofollow links from pages that have obvious footprints such as “sponsored post”.